-It’s not the quantity but the quality of training mileage that matters—more so for a time-crunched age grouper such as yourself
+In building base fitness, it’s not the quantity but the quality of training mileage that matters—especially for age groupers

 Assuming you’re done planning your season (if not, refer to my previous article), it’s time for a reality check.
 Ever wonder why despite all the hours and kilometers spent in the pool, on the saddle, and in your running shoes, you’re still barely making it to the cut-off time of your “A” race?
 I suggest taking a hard look at your training log to determine at what intensities you’ve been doing these long sessions.
 My guess is that you tend to stay at the lower end of the intensity spectrum.